-Learn about the edible side of the landscape with an exploration of vegetables, fruits, and herbs.
+Investigate using edibles in the landscape with an exploration of vegetables, fruits and herbs.
 Extend your growing season with bulbs and even houseplants.

 As an educational outreach component of Virginia Cooperative Extension, the Master Gardener program brings the resources of Virginia’s land-grant universities – Virginia Tech and Virginia State University – to the people of Virginia.
 Master Gardeners work within their local communities to encourage and promote environmentally sound horticulture practices.
 Through our YouTube channel, we hope to continue this promotion of educational resources, as well as provide insights into Master Gardener events at both the state and local levels.